What’s the ideal blog length for ranking on Google in 2020?

-In fact for the search term, “What’s the population of denver colorado”, Google simply serves up the answer.
-There is no website, simply give you the answer.
+In fact for the search term, “What’s the population of Denver Colorado?”, Google simply serves up the answer.
+There is no website listed, they simply give you the answer.
 That means no one will gain any website visits.

 If someone spends 20 minutes reading your long article and taking notes, this will build much more trust and goodwill compared to briefly reading a short article.

 You want to establish yourself as a trusted, valuable, and knowledgable authority.
-If you answer a simple and easy question, that’s no a lot of value to the person reading.
-It’s not going memorable and isn’t likely to drive sales in the future.
+If you answer a simple and easy question, that’s not a lot of value to the person reading.
+It’s not going to be memorable and it isn’t likely to drive sales in the future.
 And, since the average content length is over 2,000 words, that means Google sees the “best responses” as often being several thousand words.

 If you’re interested in building your trust, authority, and driving more sales, I recommend taking a look at my 1 to 1 strategy session on increasing user trust and reputation.
 There are small changes that you can make that will have a big impact on your business.

-If you’re curious about what’s already ranking for the search terms you’re looking for, go take a look at what type of content is ranking.
+If you’re curious about what’s already ranking for the search terms you’re looking for, go take a look at what’s ranking

-Look at your competition, see what they’re writing, see what you’re going up against because that right now is what Google thinks is the best answer to the questions people are asking.
+Look at your competition.
+See what they’re writing and analyze what you’re going up against.
+The #1 ranking post is what Google thinks is the best answer to the question.
 Your goal is to be in that number one spot or at least, the top set of options.

 Google has already decided that provided a great answer to the question.
 How are you going to going to write something better?
 You could: